Membership clerk is coming to Prince George, Smithers, Fort Babine, & Tachet for LBN members!

-- Members the ages 16+ must contact IRA themselves to provide identification and to answer security questions before any Indian Registration services.
+- Members the ages 16+ must contact Membership themselves to provide identification and to answer security questions before any Indian Registration services.

 - Service providers assisting members must provide a signed and dated Consent to Release information form OR written consent to speak on behalf of a member via email prior to collecting information.
 Verbal consent may be given to service providers over the phone if member is present and answers security questions and consents to information to be released.